 The three green sustainability criteria - the project must have at least one green effect.
 For type 2 it must be on/include the contribution of organics to public goods.
-There is overlap between the three criteria, and it can be difficult to say unequivocally that an effect belongs to one or the other criterion - an effect must, however, only be described under the criterion where you think it fits best.
+There is an overlap between the three criteria, and it can be difficult to say unequivocally that an effect belongs to one or the other criterion - an effect must, however, only be described under the criterion you find most appropriate.

-1 Credibility in relation to organic principles4
+1 Credibility in relation to organic principles